 The preparation of the teacher is twofold: to be sensitive to the mystery and to be sensitive to the wonder of life revealing itself.

 Rob is Head of School.
-He trained at the Maria Montessori Institute (MMI) in London, under Lynne Lawrence and Hilla Patell, and went on to head one of their 5 model schools.
+He trained at the Maria Montessori Institute (MMI) in London in 2002, under Lynne Lawrence and Hilla Patell, and went on to head one of their 5 model schools.
 Previously Climate Campaigns Manager for Greenpeace, Rob enjoys his time processing clay, writing iambic pentameter and talking tectonic plates with his gang of 6-12 year olds at Eason’s Green.

 Former Head of School at the MMI, Karen ran their model Children’s House from 1990 to 2008 under the mentorship of Hilla Patell.
 Director of Pedagogy at TMP, she continues to mentor Montessori guides, is a lecturer on the AMI course and runs the MMI’s post- diploma course on the science of observing children.

 Paul Pillai is co-founder and Director of The Montessori Place.
 His first career was in the telecommunications industry, where he was co-founder and Head of Business Development for a Siemens Mobile company.
-Over the past ten years Paul has trained and worked within the AMI Montessori tradition at the 0-3, 3-6 and 12-18 levels.
-He now leads on the development of the adolescent programme at our new site in Eason’s Green.
+Over the past seventeen years Paul has trained and worked within the AMI Montessori tradition at the 0-3, 3-6 and 12-18 levels.
+He leads the adolescent (12-18) programme at Eason’s Green.

 Priscilla is trained at the 0-3 level under Judi Orion and 3-6 under Ruby Lau, Cheryl Ferreira and Hilla Patel.
 She began her Montessori career in 2004, working with Karen in the MMI’s model Children’s House.
 She has also worked as an architect in her native São Paulo, running Montessori workshops for parents and schools.